fzn0x/awesome-fp/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by [@fncolon Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).
+Please report unacceptable behavior to [fncolon@pm.me](mailto:fncolon@pm.me).

 ## Commit Message